 QA in DEP Standard Operating Procedures (SOPs)

 For LVI data to be submitted to the DEP, certain quality assurance measures must be taken.
 Any team submitting data must participate in and pass a field team proficiency test biennially (SOP LVI 1200).
+In addition, at least one team member must take and pass the LVI online test biennially.
 The SOPs require sampling entities to retain an expert botanist with training in plant taxonomy to verify unknown specimens or settle disagreements between samplers about species identification (SOP LVI 2100).
 Once unknowns are verified, samplers must make the appropriate corrections to their datasheets before entering data into a database or using the data.
+DEP staff doing LVI sampling shall participate in an internal DEP QC exercise for plant identification per SOP LVI 2110.
+It is recommended that external parties submitting LVI data to DEP conduct their own internal QC checks of plant identification per SOP LVI 2110.

 SOP LVI 2100 requires sampling entities to maintain a reference herbarium.
 This reference herbarium does not have to contain all species ever seen by that entity, but it must be the repository for specimens verified by the expert botanist and must contain the most common taxa encountered, with plant parts critical to species identification intact.
 All specimens in the herbarium must be verified by an expert botanist.
 The purpose of the herbarium is to provide samplers with verified specimens with which to compare unknowns brought back from the field.
 It is possible to maintain a digital herbarium, but that herbarium must contain photos of plant parts critical to species identification, such as flowers, fruits, and achenes with size reference in the photo, and that sampling entity must have access to a traditional herbarium if comparison with materials is necessary.